mkiol/dsnote/README.md

 | Chinese / zh-CN               | [mozilla/DeepSpeech](https://github.com/mozilla/DeepSpeech)                                                                                              |

-The quality of speech recognition strongly depends on language model.
+The quality of speech recognition strongly depends on a model.
 In general it is not perfect but for some languages is surprisingly fine.

+## Systemd service and D-Bus API

+Speech Note provides systemd service (`harbour-dsnote`) for speech-to-text conversion.
+This service is accessible via D-Bus interface.
+The detailed description is in [org.mkiol.Stt.xml](https://github.com/mkiol/dsnote/blob/main/dbus/org.mkiol.Stt.xml) document.

+An example of QML-only and easy to re-use component that encapsulate complexity of D-Bus interface is [SttService.qml](https://github.com/mkiol/dskeyboard/blob/main/qml/SttService.qml).

 ## Download